 How Is Diabetic Nephropathy Treated?

-If a person has side effects from taking ACE inhibitors, another class of drugs called angiotensin receptor blockers (ARBs) can be given instead.
+If a person has side effects from taking ACE inhibitors, another class of drugs called angiotensin receptor blockers (ARBs) can often be given instead.

 If not treated, the kidneys will continue to fail and larger amounts of proteins can be detected in the urine.
 Advanced kidney failure requires treatment with dialysis or a kidney transplant.